basho-labs/riak-c-client/README.md

 # Status

-**This project is currently under heavy development and is NOT ready to use in a production environment.
+**This project is currently under development and is NOT ready to use in a production environment.
 Expect significant changes to the API.**

 ## Current tasks:
-* completing Riak 1.4.x API
 * cleanup around libevent threading (currently broken)
 * support Riak 2.0 messages
    * CRDTs (riak_dt)
    * Yokozuna
-* move C headers generation to riak-pb
-* clean up header files, only require a single riak.h
 * testing
 * general code cleanup
 * documentation